TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-03 Advantages of the Cloud.md

 - Save on Hardware
 - save time and money on developement
-- you can use ur FTE on diffirent projects
+- you can use ur FTE on different projects
 - use a service that is used worldwide
 - It is brought to you by Amazon ;)
 - Worldwide customers are serviced faster by low latency.